 The Motivation for this Journal

 My name is Matt and I play in West Virginia.
-And, I'm addicted to the state.
+Actually, I'm addicted to the state.

 Living inside or within a few hours of a WV state border for all of my life, I've had plenty of "West Virginia Moments," a characterization that could range from WV stereotype reinforcements of the cultural (could be bad) to the natural persuasion.
 Fortunately, the number of the latter is far greater than the number of former.

-That being said, I wish to document with this blog these "West Virginia Moments."
+I wish to document with this blog these "West Virginia Moments."
 If you're reading this, then you are a friend or family member, or have stumbled upon this blog, and I thank you for reading and hope you'll get a laugh, discover a new natural place in WV, or gasp at the thought of it.
 However, the real reason for this blog is personal.
 I will consider this blog an archive of these moments for a man with a poor memory.

 Enjoy!